yjhjstz/cloudberry/contrib/pax_storage/doc/README.toast.md

 This part of the data is a varlena structure, and it is of type `varattrib_4b`, which means that it has a varlena head and the storage range is less than 1G.

 In addition, the lower limit of the datum length that needs to be compressed on PAX may be set to larger, and TOAST_TUPLE_THRESHOLD is no longer used as the threshold.
-Instead, we added a GUC(`pax_min_size_of_compress_toast`) to use.
+Instead, we added a GUC(`pax.min_size_of_compress_toast`) to use.

 ```
 typedef union